 Zone boréale

-Creating a digital tool allowing the development of a regional agrotourism offer.
+Designing a digital tool to support the development of a regional agrotourism offering.

 Role